JohnLarson775/Investigate_a_Dataset/README.md

 # Investigate_a_Dataset

+### Notes
+* Limited rendering in `Investigate_a_Dataset.ipynb`.
+Plotly features can be seen with nbviewer.

 ### To Do
-> Limited rendering in `Investigate_a_Dataset.ipynb`.
-Plotly features can be seen with nbviewer.
-> choropleth doesn't have legend titles
+* Choropleth doesn't have legend titles for different categories.